 The Company has a non-exclusive intellectual property license agreement with a licensor of research technology.
 Under the 2012 agreement, the Company was required to pay the third party licensor an upfront license fee and additional fees up to the third anniversary of the agreement.
-In addition, the Company is required to pay (1) annual maintenance fees for each year that the agreement remains in effect, commencing on the first anniversary of the agreement, in order to maintain the right to use the license, and (2) a one-time fee in each circumstance in which the Company provides the licensed intellectual property to one of its collaborators with the prior consent of the licensor.
-During the years ended September 30, 2016, 2015, and 2014, the Company paid \$120, \$200 and \$250, respectively, under the agreement.
+In addition, the Company was required to pay annual maintenance fees for each year that the agreement remains in effect, commencing on the first anniversary of the agreement, in order to maintain the right to use the license.
+During the years ended September 30, 2017, 2016, and 2015, the Company paid \$115, \$120 and \$200, respectively, under the agreement.
+The license agreement was terminated during the year ended September 30, 2017.

 During the year ended September 30, 2013, the Company amended an existing license agreement to extend rights to patents previously licensed for one of its programs for use in its HCV research.
 Under the license, the Company is obligated to pay milestones totaling up to \$5,000 plus low single-digit royalties, for the development and regulatory approval of each HCV product outside of the Company's collaboration with AbbVie and any other collaboration it may enter into in the future with a partner that has already licensed these patents.
-During the year ended September 30, 2016, the Company paid a \$500 milestone payment under this amended agreement as a result of the Company's filing to commence clinical development of its cyclophilin inhibitor candidate which was recorded as a research and development expense.
-There were no such payments made during the years ended September 30, 2015 and 2014.
+During the year ended September 30, 2016, the Company paid a \$500 milestone payment under this amended agreement as a result of the Company's filing to commence clinical development of its own HCV product candidate which was recorded as a research and development expense.
+There were no such payments made during the years ended September 30, 2017 and 2015.
+The Company has stopped further development of its own HCV product candidate.